-The costs for your everyday office supplies and incidental materials are tax-deductible.
+Also the costs for your everyday office supplies and incidental materials are tax-deductible.
 You can also deduct the cost of any apps or other subscriptions that you use in your business.

 3. Employees, Contractors, and Service Providers

-Your business can take a tax deduction for all costs associated with your employees, contractors, and service providers.
+Moreover, your business can take a tax deduction for all costs associated with your employees, contractors, and service providers.
 Payroll and associated taxes and fees, payments for contract labor, and payments for other service providers are all tax-deductible.

+As well as one of the huge ones-rent.
 Payments for office rent are fully deductible.
 This also includes payments for a PO Box or private mailbox, or virtual office/co-working space rentals.

 Likewise, utility payments for your office are deductible as well.
 Things such as electricity, internet, and telephone bills, fall under deductible business expenses.